telerik/kendo-ui-builder/docs/components/numeric-text-box.md

 ---
-title: Numeric Text Box
+title: NumericTextBox
-page_title: Numeric Text Box - Components - Kendo UI Builder
+page_title: NumericTextBox - Components - Kendo UI Builder
-description: "Use and implement the Numeric Text Box when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the NumericTextBox when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: numerictextbox_kuib
 ---

-# Numeric Text Box
+# NumericTextBox

-The Numeric Text Box ...
+The NumericTextBox ...

 <!-- screen -->